veera1988/hello-world/README.md

 # hello-world
 I do research in experimental and computational biology.
-I am trained in bioinformatics, and working towards developing new algorithms for OMIC application in cancer & diabetes.
+I am trained in bioinformatics, and working towards developing new algorithms for OMIC applications in cancer & diabetes.